 The quality of our relationships matters more than the quantity

 Everyone has moments when relationships with friends, colleagues, family or partners can be tricky or problematic for a short time.
 Relationships don’t have to be – and can’t be – ‘perfect’ to be valuable.
-The most important thing is that we feel we can count on that person to be there for us when the going gets tough.
+The most important thing is that we feel we can count on our loved ones to be there for us when the going gets tough.

 Close personal relationships ending can have a devastating impact on mental health.
 Loneliness and isolation are major risks after a relationship breakdown, when older children leave the family home, or following the death of a partner.

-This can also happen following the loss of a job and periods of unemployment, when daily, positive and purposeful connections diminish.
+This can also happen following the loss of a job, after retirement, or other periods of unemployment, when daily, positive and purposeful connections diminish.

 We also know that continuing conflict between adults in a household with children will not only cause stress for the adults.
 It can also negatively affect the children’s wellbeing and normal development.